AED (non-profit): Programs

 AED had five main program areas: global health, population, and nutrition; global learning; leadership and institutional development; social change; and U.S. education and workforce development.
 Each group had between four and seven centers.

 AED was one of six partnership support organizations chosen by the New York City Department of Education to provide New York City public schools with technical assistance in a variety of areas.

 AED's Center for Academic Partnerships stated aim was to work with educational institutions and individuals in the United States and around the world to "strengthen and diversify academic exchanges and educational linkages."
 This Center facilitated international students' study in the United States, American students' study abroad and service learning abroad through the AED Development Fellows Program, as well as faculty and professional exchanges and short term institutes.

 On July 25, 2009, Iraqi Prime Minister Nouri al-Maliki announced plans to send up to 10,000 Iraqi students per year to colleges in the United States, United Kingdom, Canada and Australia through 2014 as a part of the Iraq Education Initiative, for which AED will provide advice and support.

 Other programs included the AED Center for Youth Development and Policy Research, which began the Promising Practices in Afterschool System in 1999 with funding from the Charles Stewart Mott Foundation.
 AED's Middle Start program provided research-based professional development programs that invigorate teaching and learning resulting in improved rigor, equity, and achievement.
 The National Security Education Program David L. Boren Fellowships for graduate students, offered by George Washington University, were provided by AED.
 GreenCOM, sponsored by AED, is the strategic environmental communication project of the U.S. Agency for International Development, providing services to USAID missions and environmental and agricultural program managers worldwide.
 AED was a major partner in USAID's "DOT-COM Alliance," leading the dot-ORG program (one of the three programs).

+NICHCY

+The National Dissemination Center for Children with Disabilities (NICHCY, an acronym derived from its original name, National Information Center for Handicapped Children and Youth) operated as a national centralized information resource on disabilities and special education for children and youth ages birth through 22 years, sponsored by the U.S. Department of Education.
+It collected, organized, and disseminated current and accurate research-based information about childhood disability and special education.
+The center also disseminated information about the Individuals with Disabilities Education Act, the nation's special education law and the No Child Left Behind Act, the nation's general education law.
+NICHCY focused on research, information dissemination, and providing quality information on teaching and learning.
+It was de-funded by the U.S. Department of Education in 2013.
+Its website remained available until September 2014, and its resources moved to the Center for Parent Information and Resources.